 When conservative treatments are not effective for symptomatic cervical disc issues, anterior cervical discectomy and fusion, or ACDF, spine surgery may be necessary for relief.
-Our double board certified spine surgeons at Ortho Sport & Spine Physicians offer ACDF surgery to minimize pain and symptoms for our patients suffering from cervical spine disorders at our clinics throughout Georgia.
+Our double board-certified spine surgeons at Ortho Sport & Spine Physicians offer ACDF surgery to minimize pain and symptoms for our patients suffering from cervical spine disorders at our clinics throughout the U.S.

 ACDF surgery may be recommended when cervical disc issues are causing pain and dysfunction from nerve compression in the neck.
 This surgery involves removing a damaged cervical vertebrae disc and fusing the spine for stability.
 Spinal conditions that may require ACDF surgery include: